bazel-contrib/rules_nodejs/docs/install.md

 Specifying `node_urls` is optional.
 If omitted, the default values will be used.

-## Installation with local vendored versions of NodeJS
+## Installation with local vendored versions of Node.js

 You can use your own Node.js binary rather than fetching from the internet.
 You could check in a binary file, or build Node.js from sources.